- Download our Moving to Seoul Guide (PDF)

 + PRO: Friendly locals

 South Korea is one of the most ethnically homogeneous countries in the world, leading to foreigners being a rare sight.
-Despite this, native residents of Seoul are more used to seeing foreigners than residents of other South Korean cities and are generally quite ready to help foreigners feel welcome in the city.
+Despite this, native residents of Seoul are more used to seeing foreigners than residents of other South Korean cities and are generally quite ready to help expats feel welcome in the city.

 + PRO: Large and welcoming expat community